jojo2956481/push_swap/README.md

-*This project has been created as part of the 42 curriculum by pgougne [, lebeyssa]*
+_This project has been created as part of the 42 curriculum by pgougne, lebeyssa_
 ___
 # **Description**